traffiqai/traffiq/ENVIRONMENT_SETUP.md

 ## 📋 **Overview**

 Traffiq uses environment variables for configuration instead of SST secrets.
 This approach is simpler and more flexible for different deployment scenarios.
+The project is configured with SST Console autodeploy for automatic deployments based on git branches.

 ## 🏗️ **Environment Variable Structure**